 You can link the FEDC Member Button to the Why Florida Needs Economic Development Professionals page we have created that outlines why we do economic development, the professionalism of economic development and the economic development community’s response to the Integrity Florida Report.
-The page will continually be updated with talking points and quick, simple messages you can use in your own marketing campaigns.
-Find more details and download the member button.
+The page will continually be updated with talking points and quick, simple messages you can use in your marketing campaigns.

 Why We Do Economic Development – 5 Talking Points

 1. We focus on economic development to create high-wage primary jobs, expand the tax base, diversify the economy and better control our destiny.

 Having an active economic development program is about empowering people and communities.
 It is about the process of individuals gaining the ability to provide for themselves through high wage jobs and careers that allow them to contribute as productive citizens in their communities.